 The values of the optional attributes should not be changed unless there is a specific need to do so.

-protocolMaxSendBufferSize;
+ProtocolMaxSendBufferSize;

 Specifies the maximum number of requests that have been sent but whose responses have not yet been received.
 The default value is 1000.
 When this threshold is reached, any new request attempt is rejected by the SDK (the ProtocolSendBufferFullException is thrown).
 Any new request attempts will succeed only after some buffer space is released.

-protocolReceiveResponseTimeout;
+ProtocolReceiveResponseTimeout;

 Specifies the maximum time the SDK will wait for response to be received.
 After the timeout has been reached, the ProtocolTimeoutException is thrown.
 If MbsSdk is configured to retry operations (protocolRetryCount), the exception is suppressed and request operation is repeated.

-protocolRetryCount;
+ProtocolRetryCount;

 Specifies the number of retries to send a request after the response timeout has expired.
 The default value is 0 (zero).

-unhandledExceptionHandler;
+UnhandledExceptionHandler;

 This method manages exceptions that may occur within the SDK that are not otherwise handled.
 The exceptions are usually logged for later analysis.
 You must implement your own logging mechanism.